kuzudb/kuzu-blog/src/content/post/2025-06-25-enhancing-graph-rag-with-vector-search.md

 #### Vanilla Graph RAG

-When running vanilla Graph RAG (i.e., a single pass at Text2Cypher), OpenAI's `gpt-4.1` passes the most tests.
+When running vanilla Graph RAG (i.e., a single pass at Text2Cypher), OpenAI's `gpt-4.1` passes the most tests (4/10).
 Google's `gemini-2.0-flash` is the next best model for Text2Cypher in these experiments.
 A lot of the smaller, cheaper and open source LLMs, like `phi4`, `qwen3-30b` and `mistral-medium` perform markedly worse across all the queries.
-Certain queries like Q6 and Q7 are not expected to pass, regardless of the LLM used -- a single pass at Text2Cypher is bound to fail because an exact match is not found in the database.
+Certain queries like Q6 and Q7 are not expected to pass, regardless of the LLM used, because these queries reference terms that do not have an exact match in the database (vector search is needed to find similar terms).
+Under these conditions, `gpt-4.1` and `gemini-2.0-flash` still perform admirably well.

 <Img src="/img/enhancing-graph-rag-with-vector-search/vanilla_graph_rag_heatmap.png" alt="Evaluation results for vanilla Graph RAG" />

 #### Router-Agent Graph RAG

-Now that we have an idea of the baseline case for vanilla Graph RAG, we can get a better sense for the agentic router's performance.
-Two models: `openai/gpt-4.1` and `google/gemini-2.0-flash` pass all 10 tests!
+Now that we have an idea of the baseline case for vanilla Graph RAG, we can get a better sense for the router agent's performance.
+The same two models: `openai/gpt-4.1` and `google/gemini-2.0-flash` pass all 10 tests!
 The next best model is `google/gemini-2.5-flash`, which passes 9/10 tests.
 The remaining models perform better than in the vanilla Graph RAG case, but still do not always produce the expected answer, meaning that somewhere in the intermediate stages, the Cypher queries they generated weren't good enough.